kivy/kivy/doc/sources/guide/packaging-ios.rst

 If you don't want to compile all the things needed for kivy, edit and change `tools/build-all.sh` to your needs.

 Most of the python distribution will be packed into a `python27.zip`.
+If you experience any issues or would like more detail on this process, please refer to :ref:`Compiling for IOS <packaging_ios_compile>`.

 .. _Create an Xcode project: